aalyanak/dbt-cloud-ae-repository/README.md

 ### Using the starter project

 Try running the following commands:
-- dbt run
+- dbt build
-- dbt test
+- dbt docs generate

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)